DanChunn/godot-settings-menu/README.md

 # godot-settings-menu
-A settings menu used to change display and audio settings within Godot.
+A settings menu used to change display and audio settings within Godot applications.

 #### Current Features:
   - Resolution Selection